TSL-RamKrishna/snpminer_webtool/README.md

 ## Introduction

-A web tool for vcf snps filtering and comparing command or alternate snps between vcf files
+A web tool for filtering and comparing SNPs in two or multiple VCF files.